 The authentication string, depending on method.
 For the 'hmac' method, a hash for the call using the HMAC algorithm, made from the parameters of the call the key contained on the configuration file.
-For specifics on how this is created, see below.

-Authentication is successful if PLC is able to create the same hash from the values usings its own copy of the node key.
-If the hash values to not match, then either the keys do not match or the values of the call were modified in transmission and the node cannot be authenticated.
+Authentication is succesful if PLC is able to create the same hash from the values usings its own copy of the node key.
+If the hash values to not match, then either the keys do not match or the values of the call were modified in transmision and the node cannot be authenticated.